Keep Up To Date

 Show Space, 27-28 Eastcastle Street, W1W 8DH

-As part of the Beyond Surface take-over, award winning architect Kody Kato has been invited to create an astonishing installation made entirely from Takeo paper in the White Space.
-His gravity-defying exhibit is made of 5,500 Sonobe origami units which have been completed at G.F Smith’s Hull site by a team of experienced envelope makers and will then be transported for assembly to the Show Space where Kody and a group of 10 design students will assemble the piece on site over a period of 6 days.
+As part of the Beyond Surface take-over, award winning architect Kody Kato was invited to create an astonishing installation made entirely from Takeo paper in the White Space.
+His gravity-defying exhibit was made of 5,500 Sonobe origami units which were completed at G.F Smith’s Hull site by a team of experienced envelope makers and was then transported for assembly to the Show Space where Kody and a group of 10 design students assembled the piece on site over a period of 6 days.

 10th June 2016

 Curated by It’s Nice That, the G .
 F Smith team were invited to Here 2016.

 A hugely fun and inspirational day, we loved talking to delegates from across the creative industries through our paper promotions: The Collection, Gmund Applied and the launch of Fine Collection (the world's first crowd-sourced paper selector).

 With help from Better Letters’ crowd pleasing hand lettering, the G .
 F Smith stand was one not to be missed.

 In March 2016, G .
 F Smith held events up and down the UK to launch Gmund Applied.
 Designed by Studio Makgill, Gmund Applied showcases seven unique papers from the Gmund mill as seen in the Collection, including three exciting new additions; Gmund Cotton (100% cotton sheet), Gmund Heidi (100% recycled sheet) and Gmund Urban (a range of sheets influenced by architecture).